Vevo2: A Unified and Controllable Framework for Speech and Singing Voice Generation: Methodology

-\textbf{Motivation}\quad We follow the main ideas from recent works in controllable speech generation~\cite{vevo,cosyvoice}, and aim to develop a content-style tokenizer that can encode linguistic content, prosody, and style, while also achieving timbre disentanglement.
-Specially, to unify both speech and singing voice, beyond encoding linguistic content and style, as in typical speech generation tasks~\cite{vevo,cosyvoice,seedtts,maskgct}, we also require the tokenizer to capture melody and fine-grained style information (e.g., F0 and energy details) in singing voice.
+\textbf{Content-Style Tokenizer}\quad We follow the main ideas from recent works in controllable speech generation~\cite{vevo,cosyvoice}, and aim to develop a content-style tokenizer that can encode linguistic content, prosody, and style, while also achieving timbre disentanglement.
+Specially, to unify both speech and singing voice, beyond encoding linguistic content and style, as in typical speech generation tasks~\cite{vevo,cosyvoice,seedtts,maskgct,glm4-voice}, we also require the tokenizer to capture melody and fine-grained style information (e.g., F0 and energy details) in singing voice.
 Motivated by this, when designing our VQ-VAE tokenizer, we not only use hidden features from automatic speech recognition (ASR) models—specifically, from Whisper~\cite{whisper}—as reconstruction objectives, but also incorporate chromagram features as an additional reconstruction objective.
 This compensates for the limitations of Whisper features in modeling melody in singing voice~\cite{amphion-svc}.
-Furthermore, to facilitate the downstream content-style modeling stage, we design the content-style tokenizer to operate at a low frame rate (specifically, 12.5 Hz in our study, which is lower than the commonly used 25 or 50 Hz~\cite{seedtts,vevo,maskgct,cosyvoice,cosyvoice2}).
+Furthermore, to facilitate the downstream content-style modeling stage, we design the content-style tokenizer to operate at a relatively low frame rate (specifically, 12.5 Hz in our study).
 This reduces the sequence length for the AR model and thus alleviates its learning burden.

-\textbf{Architecture}\quad The architecture of the content-style tokenizer is similar to the proposed prosody tokenizer.
+The architecture of the content-style tokenizer is similar to the proposed prosody tokenizer, which is displayed in Figure~\ref{fig:vevo2-tokenizer-contentstyle}.
 The only difference lies in the input and reconstruction objectives incorporate both chromagram features and Whisper features.
 We extract 50 Hz chromagram features and 50 Hz Whisper features (which is the encoder output of the pre-trained Whisper model~\cite{whisper}) and apply a 4x downsampling, resulting in a content-style tokenizer operating at 12.5 Hz (175 bps).